 Lake Michigan Credit Union donated the toys for Deaf Santa to pass out to the children.
 A neighbor stepped up to take Deaf Santa shopping for a new camera, since last year his old camera broke unexpectedly.
 The other donors donated cash, which was used to buy printer ink/paper and a new pair of shoes for Deaf Santa.
 Deaf Santa was so humbly overwhelmed and happy with this support from others to keep the Christmas spirit alive!!!

-This year Deaf Santa will not be donating to any charities and instead using the money to help pay down his credit card balance which his new Santa suit is a large part of.
+This year Deaf Santa did not donate to any charities and instead used the money to help pay down his credit card balance which his new Santa suit is a large part of.

-This year Elf Scott will continue to summon Deaf Santa at Canterbury Village, Denny's (Lakeside Mall), and Emmanuel Lutheran Church in Dearborn.
+This year Elf Scott continued to summon Deaf Santa at Canterbury Village, Denny's (Lakeside Mall), and Emmanuel Lutheran Church in Dearborn.
 Also added was Church of the Nazarene in Troy.

-Under advice of the house parents at Michigan School for the Deaf (MSD), Elf Scott was able to find another location called Flint Children's Museum.
-The museum was able to find a sponsor to not only offer free museum admission, but to also offer free pictures with Deaf Santa!
+Under advice of the house parents at Michigan School for the Deaf (MSD), Elf Scott was quickly able to add Flint Children's Museum to the schedule.
+The museum found a sponsor, Court Street United Methodist Church, to not only offer free museum admission, but to also offer free pictures with Deaf Santa!
+The students from MSD were excited!

 "HO HO HO," says Deaf Santa!